aureliojargas/clitest/README.md

 It's easy to convert it to a readable HTML document with your favorite Markdown program.
-It's also easy to test this file directly with cltest, just inform that the command lines are prefixed by a tab:
+It's also easy to test this file directly with clitest, just inform that the command lines are prefixed by a tab:

 ```
-$ cltest --prefix tab examples/cut.md
+$ clitest --prefix tab examples/cut.md
 #1	echo "one:two:three:four:five:six" | cut -d : -f 1
 #2	echo "one:two:three:four:five:six" | cut -d : -f 4
 #3	echo "one:two:three:four:five:six" | cut -d : -f 1,4